TGOSS1984/text_adventure_game/readme.md

 ### Manual Testing

+**Notes**

 During development I struggled with Flask session handling — especially when writing unit tests that required active contexts.
 It took several iterations before I found a clean solution.
 Many google searches and reddit forums supported with troubleshooting.
 Some guidance was taken from online resources and AI-assisted tools for structuring markdown and troubleshooting Flask errors, but all content and logic were written and tested by myself.

+It was interesting to use Heroku for the first time & to troubleshoot new issues which lead me to  learn more about the importance of the project files/requirements.

+Initially, I had issues setting the project up in Heroku , when I first linked my project to github I received errors, after troubleshooting the errors were caused by not adding a python version file in my project files.
+After this fix I found another error – again after troubleshooting I discovered I required a Procfile to be created in my project along with some other requirements in the requirements.txt.
+After adding these things I  managed to successfully link & run my project in Heroku.

+**General Tests**

+- Throughout the project regular use of print statements were used to test functions
 - Verified form inputs for class selection — ensured radio buttons require a choice
 - Validated session-based story progression and choice-based routing
 - Tested story branches including edge cases like hidden path detection